Skip to content

 USER appuser

-A container can be “running” (the process has not exited) without being “healthy” (the application is accepting requests).
+A container can be “running” (the process has not exited) without being “healthy” (the application is actually responding).
 Docker supports a HEALTHCHECK instruction that periodically runs a command to verify the application’s state:

 HEALTHCHECK --interval=30s --timeout=5s --retries=3 \

-Never put passwords, API keys, or certificates directly in a Dockerfile or in files that get copied into the image.
-Anyone who pulls the image can extract them.
-Instead, inject secrets at runtime through environment variables, Docker secrets (in Swarm mode), or external secret managers.
+Never put passwords, API keys, or certificates in a Dockerfile or in files that get copied into the image.
+Anyone who pulls the image can extract them from any layer.
+Inject secrets at runtime through environment variables, Docker secrets (in Swarm mode), or external secret managers (HashiCorp Vault, AWS Secrets Manager).
 Even environment variables are visible via docker inspect, so for highly sensitive values, mount a secrets file from a volume or use a dedicated secrets management tool.